Trepan-Debuggers/zshdb/docs/syntax/command.rst

 the command is ignored.

 Within a single command, tokens are then white-space split.
-Again, this process disregards quotes or symbols that have meaning in Python.
+Again, this process disregards quotes or symbols that have meaning in `zsh`.
 Some commands like :ref:`eval <eval>`, have access to the untokenized string entered and make use of that rather than the tokenized list.